-And, these were copies of 1984 in ebook format that Amazon customers had legally bought and paid for in good faith.
+These were copies of 1984 in ebook format that Amazon customers had legally bought and paid for in good faith.

 There was no fault on the part of readers.
 It was a copyright holder issue that Amazon managed to mess up.

 If you think DRM is all about copyright law that protects authors, forget it.
 It has nothing to do with intellectual property rights or to prevent unauthorized copying.